Trauma-Informed Teaching & Healing-Centered Practices

 Acknowledge Student Emotions

-Incorporate Moments of Mindfulness, Movement and Breath
+Incorporate Moments of Mindfulness, Movement, and Breath

-Healing-Centered Practices:
+Healing-Centered Practices

-To learn more on Healing-Centered work, check out this resource, which is a beautifully written piece on shifting our perspective from Trauma-Informed to Healing-Centered Teaching: “The Future of Healing: Shifting From Trauma-Informed Care to Healing Centered Engagement.”
+To learn more about Healing-Centered work, check out this resource, which is a beautifully written piece on shifting our perspective from Trauma-Informed to Healing-Centered Teaching: “The Future of Healing: Shifting From Trauma-Informed Care to Healing Centered Engagement.”